-Since 2019, the Nuremberg Academy contributes to the Cours intensifs sur les droits de l'homme, le droit international pénal et la justice transitionnelle (Intensive Course on Human Rights, International Criminal Law, and Transitional Justice) organised by Le Club des amis du droit du Congo (CAD).
+Since 2019, the Nuremberg Academy contributes to the Cours intensifs sur les droits de l'homme, le droit international pénal et la justice transitionnelle (Intensive Courses on Human Rights, International Criminal Law, and Transitional Justice) organised by Le Club des amis du droit du Congo (CAD).

 The 9th edition of this two-week intensive course took place from 9 to 20 August 2021 in Kinshasa, Democratic Republic of Congo (DRC).
 The course was delivered by eminent professors, as well as national and international experts with the aim to build the capacity of legal practitioners, civil society actors, and law students in the country.